Phil Barresi: Politics

 Barresi served as president of the Liberal Party's Boroondara branch from 1992 to 1995.
 He was elected to the House of Representatives at the 1996 federal election, retaining the Division of Deakin for the Liberals.
 In his maiden speech he acknowledged that he was the first Italian-born Coalition MP.

-Barresi was a member of the speaker's panel from 2004 to 2004 and again from 2006 to 2007.
+Barresi was a member of the speaker's panel in 2004 and again from 2006 to 2007.
 He was also chair of the Standing Committee on Employment, Workplace Relations and Workforce Participation from 2004 to 2007.
-He was a prominent supporter of the Howard Government's WorkChoices legislation.
+He was a prominent supporter of the Howard government's WorkChoices legislation.

 At the 2007 election, Barresi was defeated by Australian Labor Party (ALP) candidate Mike Symon.
 He reprised his candidacy against Symon at the 2010 election but was again defeated.

 Later life

 In 2008 he was appointed national employment relations director for the Australian Retailers Association.

-In 2019, the Morrison Government appointed Barresi to a five-year term on the board of the National Housing Finance and Investment Corporation.
+In 2019, the Morrison government appointed Barresi to a five-year term on the board of the National Housing Finance and Investment Corporation.